*This site contains affiliate links. If you purchase through these links, we may receive a small commission at no extra cost to you.

 This is a summary of what we spent on our 5-day road trip to Paris, including lodging, attractions, food, copious amounts of alcohol, and transportation.
 Obviously you can spend far more or less than this depending on your style and budget.
-We visited twice as many attractions as we expected and ate every tasty treat Paris had to offer, and we don’t regret splurging one bit.
+We visited twice as many attractions as we expected and ate every tasty treat Paris had to offer.
+We don’t regret splurging one bit.
 Of all the places you can easily scrimp a bit, Paris is not the place to do that.
-Go big or go home!!

 *Entry into Notre Dame is free.
-We paid to climb the towers for an unguided tour of the cathedral, to see the bells, and for a view of the city.)
+We paid to climb the towers for an unguided tour of the cathedral, to see the bells, and for a view of the city.

-- Eiffel Tower – Regular price is €11/adult for tickets to ride the elevator to the 2nd floor or €17/adult to ride to the 3rd floor, the top.
+**Entry into the Eiffel Tower is normally€11/adult for tickets to ride the elevator to the 2nd floor or €17/adult to ride to the 3rd floor, the top.
 We paid €29/adult for a guided with Cultival, which I would recommend.
-It took nearly 2 hours, included a tour of the underground bunkers beneath the Champ de Mars, we toured the area beneath the Eiffel Tower elevators and learned how they operate, and then were given access to the roof of the 2nd floor restaurant (which was less interesting, but we did see the wind turbines that generate electricity for the tower).
+It took nearly 2 hours and included a tour of the underground bunkers beneath the Champ de Mars.
+We toured the area beneath the Eiffel Tower elevators and learned how they operate, and then were given access to the roof of the 2nd floor restaurant.
+This was less interesting, but we did see the wind turbines that generate electricity for the tower.
 Our tour ended on the 2nd floor, where we paid an additional €6/adult to take the elevator to the top.
 Do it all!
 It’s worth it!

-- Maison de Victor Hugo – €8/adult x 2 = €16.
-Free entry except when the museum is hosting temporary exhibitions, which it was during our visit.
+***Entry to the Maison de Victor Hugo is normally FREE, except when the museum is housing temporary exhibitions, which it was during our visit.

 You can also book lodging, shows, excursions, and transportation, plus you can buy the Paris Passlib’, a card that grants access to a bunch of museums and public transit in the city.
 Personally, the price of the Passlib’ is so high per adult for a 3, 4, or 5-day stay that I can’t imagine how it could be cost-effective, but if it suits your travel plans, it’s available on the site.

 This one’s a toughie since we didn’t keep receipts, nor did I keep a running tally in my head like I normally do.
 Typically we eat out so rarely that when we do, the total price stands out.
 In Paris, we ate out every day – ice cream, Costa Coffee, street food, escargots at the Sacre-Coeur farmer’s market, a fancy dinner on Le Calife during a cruise on the Seine (one of the best meals I’ve ever had), and several cafes.
 This tally is a rough estimate.

-- Batch of homemade blueberry muffins, banana bread, sandwiches, Clif bars, salami/cheese/crackers, etc packed from home – €10
+Homemade blueberry muffins, banana bread, sandwiches, Clif bars, salami/cheese/crackers from home

-- Coffee, mostly from Costa Coffee
+Lots of coffee, mostly from Costa Coffee

-- Lunch & cocktails/beer at Brasserie du Quai
+Lunch and cocktails + beer at Brasserie du Quai

-- Breakfast at Miss Manon
+Breakfast at Miss Manon

-- Cocktails/beer at Hotel 29 LEPIC bar
+Cocktails and beer at Hotel 29 LEPIC bar

 Escargots, bottle of wine, and beer at Sacre-Coeur

-- Fuel – Our VW gets 5.7 liters of diesel/100 km, so 1629 km @ €1.15/liter
+€107 Our VW gets 5.7 liters of diesel/100 km, so 1629 km @ €1.15/liter

-- BlaBlaCar – This ride-sharing website is a fantastic option for cutting transportation costs.
++€41 This ride-sharing website is a fantastic option for cutting transportation costs.
 It allows you to offer rides and get paid per rider or look for someone going to your destination on your dates.
 The prices are typically lower than taking the train or bus, helps reduce costs for the driver, and encourages ride-sharing.
-The environment (and your wallet) will thank you!
+The environment (- and your wallet – will thank you!
 We were paid €41 for 1 passenger which nearly covered all the road tolls in France.

 Total cost of our trip for 2 = €960

-Regardless of your budget or personal travel preferences, Paris really does offer something for everyone.
+Regardless of your budget or personal travel preferences, Paris really does offer something for everyone!

-Despite the city’s fame for its landmarks like the Louvre and Eiffel Tower, we thought we’d have to tolerate unfriendly locals, outsmart mobs of shifty pickpocketers on the Metro, and stand in endless lines to get through security at attractions.
+Despite the city’s fame for its landmarks like the Louvre and the Eiffel Tower, we thought we’d have to tolerate unfriendly locals, outsmart mobs of shifty pickpocketers on the Metro, and stand in endless lines to get through security at attractions.